-Best Tall Building 200-299 meters Award of Excellence: Telus Sky, Calgary
+Best Tall Building 200-299 meters Winner: Telus Sky, Calgary

 A Northern Light Points to a New Way of Life

 Calgary is a city built on the boom-and-bust cycles of oil and mineral extraction and has never had much living in the downtown area, generating the North American model of suburbs surrounding a 9-5 office core.
 Telus Sky attempts to change the paradigm by placing high-rise residences on top of a well-proportioned office tower base.
 Both the office and residences share amenities like the rooftop terraces and public areas in the building, and generate a programmatically diversified city with activity throughout the day and night.
 The tower is a housing building articulated to fit the needs of individual units with an ideal floor depth, combined with a very efficient, simple, and column-free office building.
 As the building rises, the floor plates gradually reduce in size, stepping back to provide slender residential floor plates with nested balconies.
 In a similar fashion, the texture of the façade evolves from smooth glass at the base of the building to a three-dimensional composition of protrusions and recesses.
 The building's expression is a combination of spaces for working and living, ultimately giving the architecture its unique sculptural shape and vertical elegance—slenderness on the skyline.